Wilbur de Paris: Career

 Wilbur de Paris was born January 11, 1900, in Crawfordsville, Indiana.
 His father, Sidney de Paris Sr., was a musician and taught him and his brother Sidney how to play music.
 He played alto saxophone in his father's circus band.

 In 1919, de Paris began his career in Philadelphia in a small band.
 He visited New Orleans in 1922 and worked with Louis Armstrong and Armand J. Piron.
 Throughout the 1920s, he worked in Philadelphia and New York, including as band leader.
 During this time he permanently switched from saxophone to trombone.
 Among the musicians de Paris worked with were Stuff Smith, Dave Nelson, Noble Sissle (with whom he toured Europe), and Edgar Hayes.

-De Paris toured with Teddy Hill's orchestra from 1936–1937 and recorded with the Mills Blue Rhythm Band.
+De Paris toured with Teddy Hill's orchestra from 1936 to 1937 and recorded with the Mills Blue Rhythm Band.
 Again he joined Louis Armstrong, playing with him from the end of 1937 until the end of the decade.